fictiondevelopers/fiction-chat-server-js/readme.md

 you can modify the config to fit your database schema, and there is a UI also for this, you can the UI on npm, fiction-chat-client

+example implementation of this can be found here: https://github.com/fictiondevelopers/fiction-chat-example

+specific path for server code in your backend project's example is here: https://github.com/fictiondevelopers/fiction-chat-example/blob/main/backend/pages/api/chat/route.js